-Unilever's operations are increasingly dependent on IT systems and safeguarding the confidentiality, integrity of data and the management of information.
+Unilever's operations are increasingly dependent on IT systems and safeguarding confidentiality, integrity of data and the management of information.

-The cyber-attack threat of unauthorised access and misuse of sensitive information or disruption to operations continues to increase with the level of incidents rising year-on-year.
-Such an attack could inhibit our business operations in a number of ways, including disruption to sales, production and cash flows, ultimately impacting our results.
+The cyber-attack threat of unauthorised access and misuse of sensitive information or disruption to operations continues to increase.
+Unilever has in the past been, and expects to be the subject of cyber security attacks.
+Such an attack inhibits our business operations in a number of ways, including disruption to sales, production and cash flows, ultimately impacting our results.
+However, none of these attacks have had a material impact during the year.